domire8/pybullet_ros/README.md

 A convenient configuration file is provided for the visualization of the example robot, run it with:

-        rosrun rviz rviz --display-config `rospack find pybullet_ros`/ros/config/pybullet_config.rviz
+        rosrun rviz rviz --display-config `rospack find pybullet_ros`/ros/config/rviz/pybullet_config.rviz

+RViz can also be automatically started when launching the simulation wit the `rviz_bringup` argument set to `True`.

 ## Topics you can use to interact with this node

 ```/joint_states``` (sensor_msgs/JointState) this topic is published at the ```pybullet_ros/loop_rate```
 parameter frequency (see parameters section for more detail).
-This topic gets listened by the robot state publisher which in turn publishes tf data to the ROS ecosystem.
+This topic gets listened by the robot state publisher
+which in turn publishes tf data to the ROS ecosystem.

 ```/tf``` - This wrapper broadcats all robot transformations to tf, using the robot state publisher and custom plugins.